Acceptance of Gamified Web-Based Education in Mental Illness Courses: A Survey of Medical Students’ Perceptions Over 5 Years

 Results: The highest mean scores were related to attention to play (4.15±0.64), concentration during play (4.03±0.59), attitude towards playing as a good idea (4.025±0.65), ease of learning (3.99±0.70), and interesting gamification (3.96±0.74).
 Students’ perspectives did not differ significantly by the field of study.
 Differences in the acceptance of gamification components were significant by gender only in the field of enjoyment (P=0.02).

-Conclusions: The use of gamification is an emerging technology in many countries, including developing countries, and useful and practical information about it can facilitate its expansion and proper use.
+Conclusion: The use of gamification is an emerging technology in many countries, including developing countries, and useful and practical information about it can facilitate its expansion and proper use.

 Keywords